jonifreeman/literaljson/README.md

-LiteralJson contains formatting utilities for JSON.
+Literaljson contains parsing and formatting utilities for JSON.

 DSL rules
 ---------